Bast Fiber Boom: Is Biomaterial the Next Normal in the Design Process?

 2. Types of wood

 Wood is the biomaterial with centuries of tradition.
 Timeless and durable.
 No wonder architects and designers use the material for both Sustainable Building and flexible living concepts also for interior design to use.
 Instead of consumption- and profit-oriented production, visionary design studios are rethinking, returning to nature and designing fascinating objects in the name of sustainability.
-For example, wood is becoming more and more popular 3D pressure developed by zero waste houses used and biophilia and Plananthroposcene bring organic substances into the indoor area.
+For example, wood is becoming more and more popular 3D pressure from zero waste houses used and biophilia and Plananthroposcene bring organic substances into the indoor area.

 biomaterials rattan